Australia to lift cap on citizens returning as thousands left stranded | Health

 Australia to lift cap on citizens returning as thousands left stranded

 Australia will slightly lift the cap on the number of citizens and permanent residents allowed to return each week, Prime Minister Scott Morrison said on Friday, as local COVID-19 cases slow to single digits.
-Australia has since July capped the number of locals allowed to return home each week in an attempt to reduce the threat of spreading COVID-19 once they enter a mandatory 14-day quarantine in hotels.
+Australia has since July capped the number of locals allowed to return home each week in an attempt to reduce the threat of spreading COVID-19.

 - READ MORE ON: